Dikson (urban-type settlement): Geography

 Dikson is the northernmost port in Russia, the northernmost settlement on the Asian continent, and the northernmost settlement on a continental mainland.
 It is so far north that no civil twilight appears from 8 December to 5 January, but it has 24 hours of civil twilight from 18 April to 26 August.
 It is one of the world's most isolated settlements.
 Dikson's inhabitants informally call their settlement "Capital of the Arctic", taken from a popular Soviet song.

 Dikson and Dikson Island were named after Swedish Arctic pioneer Baron Oscar Dickson.
 Dickson, along with Aleksandr Mikhaylovich Sibiryakov, was the patron of a number of early Arctic expeditions, including Adolf Erik Nordenskiöld's Russian Arctic explorations.

 Demographics

 The population crashed following the breakup of the Soviet Union, like many other cities in the far north of Russia, as the perceived lack of economic prospects by many of the residents resulted in large-scale emigration from the region.
-Children under age 12 make up 20% of the population, compared to 15% nationwide.